-DLNR NEWS RELEASE: Sea cucumber harvesting banned for 120 days in Hawai’iPosted on Jun 26, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Sea cucumber harvesting banned for 120 days in Hawai’iPosted on Jun 26, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii Board of Land and Natural Resources (BLNR)approved a rule today to make it illegal to take any species of sea cucumber from Hawaii State waters for the next 120 days.
 This is in response to an investigation by officers of the DLNR Division of Conservation and Resources Enforcement (DOCARE), who confirmed that a new commercial fishery recently started.
 The investigation was supported further by public observations.
 Governor David Ige is expected to quickly follow the BLNR approval by signing the emergency administrative rules.